uswds/uswds-site/pages/about/website-policies-and-notices.md

 ### Accessibility feedback

-If you have a problem using our site, please email us at [{{ site.uswds_email }}](mailto:{{ site.uswds_email }})and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
+If you have a problem using our site, please email us at [{{ site.uswds_email }}](mailto:{{ site.uswds_email }}) and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
 We'll attempt to provide the information you're seeking.

 ### Additional accessibility help